Saanity69xd/SaanityBot/README.md

                        gfmd                   | Reacts with Good Fucking Morning Dankers FeelsDankMan / §kbemotes (channel)    | Brings you to the Kunszgbot-Website where you can see all ffz/bttv emotes that ever got removed/added
-                       §ytsearch (text)       | Searches for a youtube video §twitchsearch          | Searches for a twitch stream §twittersearch         | Searches for a twitter user §ffzuser               | Brings you to the ffz site where you can see all emotes the channel has enabled
+                       §ytsearch (text)       | Searches for a youtube video §twitchsearch (text)   | Searches for a twitch stream §twittersearch (text)  | Searches for a twitter user §ffzuser (channel)     | Brings you to the ffz site where you can see all emotes the channel has enabled

                        If you want the bot added to your channel, remind Saan1ty in chat : )